Polarmods/DevX-PocketEdition/README.md

 * Fixed sound play and export
 * Fixed il2cpp decompiler (it not yet on MAC, but already on android LOL)
 * Faster unpacking than AE demo
-* Fixed storage permissions for android 10+
+* Fixed storage permissions request for android 6+ and 10+
 * Support ASTC and ETC textures replacing (WIP)
 ## How get?
 **No way now, it WIP**